Plugin Setup and Game World Module

 Show Plugins Content

-in a Content Browser to view the contents of your mod.
+in a Content Browser to view the contents of your mod in the Unreal Editor.

 You can find your mod in the